lucasmaloni/titac-minimax/README.md

 - ~~Tic tac toe working for 2 human players~~
 - Tic tac toe working, it's possible to play against the AI, with the minimax algorithm determining the decisions
-- After the AI makes its move, the decision tree is plotted to reflect and visualize its current state in the game (the first plotted tree is extremely slow to render, so i will change the moment we start visualizing it, to only begin plotting it after the 3rd or 4th round)
+- After the AI makes its move, the decision tree is plotted to reflect and visualize its current state in the game ~~(the first plotted tree is extremely slow to render, so i will change the moment we start visualizing it, to only begin plotting it after the 3rd or 4th round) ~~
+- The decision tree graphic plotting is happening from the 5th round, i chose this due to performance and the graphic being actualy compreensible from this point in the game forward - currently, the plotted tree doesn't show the moves and scores used to calculate the best play

 ## Technologies used: